dgasmith/opt_einsum/docs/source/reusing_paths.rst

       1.  'dbe,cd->bce' [GEMM]
       2.  'bce,abc->ea' [GEMM]

-Now we can call this expression with 3 arrays that match the original shapes without having to compute the path again:
+The ``ContractExpression`` can be called with 3 arrays that match the original shapes without having to recompute the path:

 .. code:: python